-Building envelope and insulation: Data is included for 17 projects, which were reported in LightStay as implemented (in-process or complete) in 2017 for the owned and managed hotels.
+Data is included for 19 projects, which were reported in LightStay as in-process or completed in 2018 by Hilton's owned and managed hotels.
 Reported projects include upgrades for energy efficient roofing, windows, sliding glass doors, window film and insulation.
-Overall, projects analyzed reflect an average ROI of 15% and an average payback of 7 years.
-The median project cost was \$23,000, with a minimum cost of \$4,000 and a maximum cost of \$2.4 million.
+Overall, projects analyzed reflect an average ROI of 16% and an average payback of 6.3 years.
+The average project cost was \$64,000, with a minimum cost of \$1,000 and a maximum cost of \$500,000.
+CO2e savings include both Scope 1 and 2, based on estimated electricity and gas savings, using location-based emissions factors.